SystemRDL/PeakRDL-regblock-vhdl/CONTRIBUTING.md

-# Contributing to the PeakRDL-regblock code generator
+# Contributing to the PeakRDL-regblock-vhdl code generator
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: